tkhamez/swagger-eve-php/README.md

 ##### Versioning scheme since 1.0.0:
-* patch: generated client from a new [swagger.json](https://esi.evetech.net/_latest/swagger.json) file, refer to [esi-issues/changelog.md](https://github.com/esi/esi-issues/blob/master/changelog.md) (note, however, that the date is not always correct there) or generated with a new patch version of the generator library
+* patch: generated client from a new [swagger.json](https://esi.evetech.net/_latest/swagger.json) file, refer to [esi-issues/changelog.md](https://github.com/esi/esi-issues/blob/master/changelog.md) (note, however, that the date is not always correct there) and/or generated with a new patch version of the generator library
 * minor: switched to a new minor version of the generator library
 * major: switched to a new major version of the generator library, switched to another generator library